hackergrrl/art-of-readme/README.md

 ## Bonus: The README Checklist

-A handy bonefide checklist that to see how your README is doing:
+A handy bona fide checklist that to see how your README is doing:

 - [ ] One-liner explaining the purpose of the module
 - [ ] Necessary background context & links